-Ofi Invest Asset Management has identified areas of risk for its investments linked to certain sectors of activity and international benchmarks.
-The Management Company has therefore adopted exclusion policies in order to minimise these risks and to manage its reputational risk.
+Ofi invest Asset Management has identified risk areas for its investments in relation to certain business sectors and international benchmarks.
+Therefore, the Management Company has introduced exclusionary policies to minimise these risks and manage its reputational risk.

-The Fund complies with the policies summarised in the document entitled "Investment Policy - Sector-based and Regulatory Exclusions", which incorporates:
+The Fund complies with the policies summarised in the document entitled "Investment Policy - Sector-based and Regulatory Exclusions".